MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

 Due to time limits and some technical challenges associated with running this pipeline, we will only see sample output files during this course.
 However, you could try it later yourself, following the [authors' instructions](https://mult1fractal.github.io/wtp-documentation/installation/quick_installation/) as well as [CSC notes](https://docs.csc.fi/support/tutorials/nextflow-puhti/) about this pipeline installation.

-The sample output files for this course were obtained from XXX datasets.
-Files to download and explore can be found at /scratch/project_2001499/XXX: upsetr.svg, phage-distribution.pdf, contigs_quality_summary.tsv, and contigs_tax-class.tsv.
+The sample output files for this course were obtained from the same Illumina reads dataset, as used for the Lazypipe.
+The reads were assembled using the [Megahit assembler](https://academic.oup.com/bioinformatics/article/31/10/1674/177884).
+The output summary file to download and explore: `/scratch/project_2001499/WtP_output/final_report.html`.

+Explore different tabs of the report.
+It might be easier to view the tables when they are downloaded as .xlsx or .csv, rather than using the browser.

-**upsetr.svg** shows a plot summarizing the prediction performance of each tool for the studied sample.
+**Overview** shows a plot summarizing the prediction performance of each tool for the studied sample.
 Blue bars on the left show the total number of identified phage contigs per tool.
 Black bars show the number of contigs that each tool (or a combination of tools) has uniquely identified.
 A dot matrix below refers to the combinations of tools that identified the same contigs as phages.

 * Which tools were applied for phage predictions?
 * Which tool gave the highest number of phage contigs?
 Which gave the lowest?
 * Are the predicted phage contigs consistent between different tools (see the dots matrix)?

-**phage-distribution.pdf** contains a list of all predicted phage contigs and shows which tool gave which prediction.
+**Phage prediction table** contains a list of all predicted phage contigs and shows which tool gave which prediction and with which score.
 * Do predictions from different tools overlap?

-**contigs_quality_summary.tsv** lists all the predicted contigs and shows their quality based on CheckV.
+**CheckV output** lists all the predicted contigs and shows their quality based on CheckV.
 * What is the typical phage contig length in this dataset?
 What is the lowest and highest?
 * Are most contigs of high/low/medium quality?
 * Are there complete contigs in the list?
 * Are there proviruses?
 * Are there contigs with no viral genes?

+**Phage annotations** shows predicted functions obtained for phage ORFs.
+* Which functions were predicted?
+* Could you try to categorise them (e.g. DNA modification, virion structural genes, etc.)?
+* Which functional predictions are specific for viruses?

-**contigs_tax-class.tsv** shows taxonomical predictions for phage contigs.
+**Taxonomic phage classification** shows taxonomical predictions for phage contigs.
 * Could any contigs be classified?

 To sum up, how would you proceed with the WtP results taking into account the possibility of having false positives?
 For further analyses, would you